kedro-org/kedro/docs/source/development/linting.md

 programming errors and coding style inconsistencies with respect to [PEP 8](https://peps.python.org/pep-0008/), and check the cyclomatic complexity of your code base.
 [You can read more in the `flake8` documentation](https://flake8.pycqa.org/en/latest/).
-- **`isort`** is a Python library used to sort imports alphabetically, and automatically separated into sections and by type.
+- **`isort`** is a Python library used to sort imports alphabetically and automatically separate them into sections by type.
 [You can read more in the `isort` documentation](https://pycqa.github.io/isort/).

 ### Install linting tools